I have a Samsung 80 cm Smart TV purchased at the end of April 2019.

 |If I am watching something and decide I will record the rest and go to bed there is no single button way of doing this.
 I can pause the program and then select record and that will start recording.
 But the issue with this is that it will stop recording right at the time the EPG says that the program ends.
 Quite often the EPG is not correct and the program goes beyond that time.
 I have lost the end of a program on a number of occasions, which is frustrating.
 In the normal programming mode from the EPG you can set it to record up to 10 minutes past the end of the EPG stated program end.
 It ignores this for recording a currently playing program.
 To make sure it records the end of the program I have to set up a manual recording and set the start time for a couple of minutes time and the end for ten or fifteen minutes past the EPG advised time and hope that this is sufficient.||Said they would refer it to their development team.
 May be included in a future software update.|

 |Other issues with the recording.
 In the EPG you can select the program to record.
 If it detects additional programs of the same name it will ask if you want to record the series.
 You can say yes to this hoping that it will keep recording these programs for however many weeks or months the series last for.
 But it doesn’t do this.
-It might record for a week or two but them it “forgets”.
+It might record for a week or two or more but them it often “forgets”.
 So you have to keep on checking that it is going to record or risk missing a program in the series.
 To get around this you have to set the recording up manually for a set time each day or week as the case may be.||I will have to see how this works now that I

 |There is also a limit to the number of programs that you can set up to record.
 I thought it was about 6 but recently I only had two programs scheduled for recording and when I tried to schedule a third it said that I had exceeded the allowable number of schedules.
 Why the heck is there any limit on the number that can be scheduled – there isn’t on my Panasonic recorder.
 And if there has to be a limit it should be a lot more than six or two or whatever the number is.||This has been resolved by re-initialising the

 TV - as advised by Samsung.
 I have set up at least 10

 Hopefully it will remain resolved.
 I wouldn't like to have to re-initialise it all the time - even though it only took 10 minutes.

 or software download

 |There is no jump forward on a recorded program so you just have to go forward at the fastest speed until you find what you want.
 There is only three fast forward (and 3 fast backward) speeds.||Said they would refer it to their development team.
 May be included in a future software update.|